taohki/circuitland/SU collab/README.md

-# this direct has some WRspice simulations and some other reference material
+# this directory has some WRspice simulations and some other reference material